 3. Cultivate curiosity.

 Get curious about what brings you joy and how you can make your days less stressful.
 For instance, Gabellini suggested asking yourself: “How much fun can I have?
 How can I allow this to be easy?
 Who can help me?
-What’s the best I can imagine happening?”
+What’s the best I can imagine happening?”4.
+Give something up.

 “Push the pause button and [remember that] when we are critical of something, it directly affects something that we feel is lacking in our own life.”
 Explore what’s lacking in your life, and instead focus your energy on building that.